 Absolutely.
-All Fellows are placed on a 12-16 week paid contract and earn $14.00 CAD per hour (as of January 1, 2018).
+All Fellows are placed on a 12-16 week paid contract and earn $15.00 CAD per hour.
 Though modest, we are committed to ensuring that all suitable candidates will be able to become Fellows.
 If you are selected for the Fellowship and have financial needs, we will work with you to ensure that you are able to take up this opportunity.

 I have an accessibility need that is not addressed here.
 How can I learn more?

 We’re happy you asked.
 If you have a specific need you would like to explore before applying please contact Senior Director Chris Ellis, who manages the Fellowship program.
 You can reach him at firstname.lastname@example.org.

 First, Candidates should complete the online form (found via the fellowship page) attaching a detailed cover letter and resumé.
 You will also need to provide contact information for a personal reference that can tell us about their experience working with you.

 Your cover letter should indicate what you will bring to MASS LBP, why you’d like to work with, and why you’d like learn from us.
 Take the time to write a cover letter that is reflective of your personality.
 We place emphasis on your cover letter, rather than the length or details of your resumé.
 Tell us about your studies, past work or life experiences that you will bring to the Fellowship, what has motivated you to apply, and how you align with the ethos of MASS.
 Tell us about the ideas that interest you, which could be current affairs, public policy, civic design, or politics more generally.
 Lastly, tell us about the skills you hope to develop or experiences you hope to have while at MASS LBP.

 We recommend that you watch this video about our work before writing your letter; it will give you a clearer sense of what we do and why we do it.